-When you cosign a loan for a friend or family member, you’re putting your own finances and creditworthiness on the line.
+When you cosign a loan for a friend or family member, you put your finances and creditworthiness on the line.
 Here’s what you need to know before you cosign a loan.

-To become a cosigner, you must first sign loan documents that tell you the terms of the loan.
-The lender also must give you a document called the Notice to Cosigner.
-The Notice tells you what will happen if the main borrower doesn’t pay on time or defaults on the debt.
+To become a cosigner, you must sign documents that tell you the terms of the loan.
+Also, by law, the lender must give you a document called the Notice to Cosigner.
+The Notice tells you what will happen if the main borrower doesn’t pay on time or defaults.
 Under the FTC’s Credit Practices Rule, this is what the Notice says:

 Notice to Cosigner

 You are being asked to guarantee this debt.
 Think carefully before you do.
 If the borrower doesn’t pay the debt, you will have to.
 Be sure you can afford to pay if you have to, and that you want to accept this responsibility.